ForhadIsrafil/ForhadIsrafil/README.md

 - 👋 Hi, I’m Forhad Israfil
 - 👀 I’m interested in python, django, swift and more
-- 🌱 I’m currently learning data visulization with django and js rich libraries.
+- 🌱 I’m currently learning swift for ios and macOS.
 - 💞️ I’m looking to collaborate on a software company as junior python programmer.
 - 📫 How to reach me: Fiverr>> forhadisrafil and Upwork>> forhad_israfil